-BRCA2 and cancer risks for women
+BRCA2 and cancer risks for women and people assigned female at birth

 - your age

-- your family history of cancer.
+- your family history of cancer

 Lifetime risk of breast cancer